$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Kaon observables

-The kaon modes originating from the quark level transition \,$s\to d\mu^+\mu^-$,\, are also dominated by long-distance contributions within the SM.
+The kaon modes affected by the quark-level transition \,$s\to d\mu^+\mu^-$\, are also dominated by long-distance contributions within the SM.
 This makes it very difficult to extract precise information on the SM short-distance parameters, or, indeed, new physics.
-Nevertheless, the corresponding kaon data can serve as useful constraints on NP which is large enough to measurably affect the \,$\Sigma^+\to p\mu^+\mu^-$\, rate.
+Nevertheless, the corresponding kaon data can serve as useful constraints on NP which is large enough to measurably affect the $\Sigma^+\to p\mu^+\mu^-$\, rate.
 The SM SD contributions enter these modes via the Wilson coefficients, at the scale \,$\mu=1$~GeV,